 Please refer to Article 6 "Self-Evaluation" of the Guidelines.

-Further, the summary of the results of the analysis and evaluation of the effectiveness of the Board for the fiscal year ended March 31, 2021 are as follows:
+Further, the summary of the results of the analysis and evaluation of the effectiveness of the Board for the fiscal year ended March 31, 2023 are as follows:

-<Concerning the Summary of the Results of the Analysis/Evaluation Regarding the Effectiveness of the Board of Directors during the Fiscal Year Ended March 31, 2021 ("FY 2021")>
+< Summary of the Results of the Analysis/Evaluation Regarding the Effectiveness of the Board of Directors during the Fiscal Year Ended March 31, 2023 ("FY 2023")>

-In the second half of FY 2021, the Company conducted a self-evaluation regarding the effectiveness of the Board of Directors during FY 2021.
+In the second half of FY 2023, the Company conducted an effectiveness evaluation of the Board of Directors during FY 2023.